wpoely86/jabref-abbreviations/README.md

 =================================

 Some journal require you to use the abbreviated names for journals.
 If you have to change this manually, it's quite cumbersome to do.
-Luckyly there exist tools to help.
+Luckily there exist tools to help.
 [Jabref](http://jabref.sourceforge.net) is open source bibliography reference manager.
 It has an option to abbreviate journal names.
 However, when it comes to Physics journals, the internal list is far from complete.